-Creditors have a right to demand payment if you fall into debt.
-A statutory demand is a written demand by a creditor to repay a debt owed by an individual or a business.
+Creditors have a right to demand payment from you if you fall into debt.
+A statutory demand is a written demand by a creditor to repay a debt which is owed by an individual or a business.

-A statutory demand is often issued after a creditor has tried numerous times to recover the debt from you.
-It should be taken seriously, and failure to do so could result in being served with a bankruptcy petition.
+A statutory demand is often issued after a creditor has tried on numerous occasions to try and recover the debt from you.
+It should be taken seriously and failure to do so could result in being served with a bankruptcy petition.

 So, what happens when you get a statutory demand?
 How long do you have to respond to a statutory demand?
 What action should you take if you get a statutory demand?
-Please find out the answers to these questions and more by reading our comprehensive guide.
+Find out the answers to these questions as well as more, by reading our comprehensive guide.

 What does it mean to get a statutory demand?